ICHEC/qpcc/lecture-3/from-bits-to-qubits.md

 ## Conversion from Decimal to binary

 Let us quickly recall how we represent numbers.
 What we usually refer to as decimal system, consists of using a unique sequence of digits for any number.
 For examples the number **34593**, *thirty four thousands five hundreds and ninety three*, is five digits.
 We have ten digits, namely 0, 1, 2, ...8, 9 and every number is expressed as sum of one-digit multiple of tens, hundreds, thousands etc (which are powers of base 10).
 34593 is essentially
-{: .text-justify}

 $$
 \begin{align*}